Gary Coleman: Legal issues

 In 1998, Coleman was charged with assault against Tracy Fields, a Los Angeles bus driver and fan of Coleman's work on Diff'rent Strokes who had approached him in a California mall and requested his autograph while he was shopping for a bulletproof vest.
-When Coleman gave her an autograph but refused to personalize it, an argument ensued, and Fields reportedly mocked Coleman's acting career.
-Coleman then punched Fields in the face in front of witnesses.
+When Coleman gave her an autograph but refused to personalize it, an argument ensued, and Fields reportedly mocked Coleman's acting career and in response Coleman who was extremely upset ripped up the autographed photo and threw it in the trash.
+Coleman then feeling defensive punched Fields in the face in front of witnesses and tried to flee the scene but was stoppped by police officers.
 He was arrested and later defended himself in court, alleging that he felt threatened by Fields.
 He said: "She wouldn't leave me alone.
 I was getting scared, and she was getting ugly."
-Coleman pleaded no contest to one count of assault, received a suspended jail sentence and was ordered to pay Fields' $1,665 hospital bill and to take anger management classes.
+Coleman pleaded no contest to one count of assault after the charge was lowered from battery, received a 90 day suspended sentence, a $400 fine and was ordered to pay Fields' $1,665 hospital bill and to take court mandated anger management classes.

 In 2007, Coleman was cited for misdemeanor disorderly conduct in Provo, Utah, after a "heated discussion" in public with his wife, Shannon Price.
-In 2008, Coleman was involved in an altercation at a Payson, Utah, bowling alley, which began when Colt Rushton, age 24, photographed Coleman without his permission.
-The two men argued, according to witnesses.
+In 2008, Coleman who resided in Santaquin, Utah after relocating there from Los Angeles a few years prior was involved in an altercation at the South County Lanes bowling alley in Payson, Utah, which began when Colt Rushton a 24 year old man photographed Coleman without his consent.
+The two men broke into an explosive argument, according to witnesses.
 In the parking lot, Coleman allegedly backed his truck into Rushton, striking his knee and pulling him under the vehicle, before hitting another car.
 Rushton was treated at a local hospital for minor injuries and released.
 Coleman later pleaded no contest to charges of disorderly conduct and reckless driving and was fined $100.

-In 2009, Coleman and his ex-wife were involved in a domestic dispute, after which Price was arrested on suspicion of domestic violence, and both parties were cited for disorderly conduct.
+In 2009, Coleman and his then ex-wife were involved in a domestic dispute, after which Price was arrested on suspicion of domestic violence, and both parties were cited for disorderly conduct.
 In 2010, he settled a civil suit related to the incident for an undisclosed amount.
 Months before his death in 2010, Coleman was arrested on an outstanding domestic assault warrant in Santaquin, booked into the Utah County Jail and released the following day.